This blog post is written by Eric Kintzer, Salesforce Architect at Helix, and Gearset Community Advisor.

 While Salesforce recommends that orgs move to permission sets, the tools don’t always make it easy for admins.
 Here are some of the sticking points:

-- When adding new custom fields (a common task), the editor makes it easy to assign FLS for that field to profiles but offers no assistance to assign FLS to a permission set.
+When adding new custom fields (a common task), the editor makes it easy to assign FLS for that field to profiles but offers no assistance to assign FLS to a permission set.
 You have to do this in another user interface transaction, which can be very easy to forget.
-On the plus side, it makes you think about which permission set truly needs FLS for your new field - thus making you more security conscious.
+On the plus side, it makes you think about which permission set truly needs FLS for your new field — thus making you more security conscious.
+Note that in Spring ‘23, Salesforce provides an option to expose the Permission Sets when creating a new custom field.

-- There's no way to assign default page layouts by permission set, only by profile.
-If your application depends on this, why not vote up this idea.
+There’s no way to assign default page layouts by permission set, only by profile.
+If your application depends on this, why not vote up this idea?
 Classic admins can work around the limitation somewhat by collapsing page layouts into one per record type and using CRUD (for related lists) and FLS (for fields) to individualize the layout based on user need.
 Lightning Experience admins have this flexibility too, as well as dynamic Lightning Page components.
+Winter ‘23 added dynamic forms for certain standard objects (e.g. Account) and over time, more standard objects will get this capability.

 Deploying permission sets with Gearset?

-As always, if you're struggling with a deployment or would like some advice on migrating from profiles to permission sets, give us a shout.
-Our team of DevOps experts are more than happy to chat with you and help you in any way we can!
-Drop us a line at [email protected] or reach out to us right now via the live-chat.
+If you’re struggling with a deployment or would like some further advice on migrating from profiles to permission sets, read our blog post on how Gearset provides a better way to deploy profiles and permission sets.
+Our team of DevOps experts are always happy to help you in any way we can — just reach out to us via the live chat bubble on our website.